Skip to main content

 # --no-audio Disable cpal audio output (timer-based transport fallback)

-Protocol: Text frames use { "eventId": "<command>", "payload": <json> } format (same as Tauri IPC).
+Protocol: Text frames use { "eventId": "<command>", "payload": <json> } format (same as the desktop dispatch).
 Binary RT frames broadcast at ~30fps with metering, transport position, recording peaks, and Link status.
 See ARCHITECTURE.md for the full system design.